 Post-Acute Care is provided to patients after an acute hospital stay.
 There are many types of post-acute care settings for patients to receive continued care such as long-term care hospitals, inpatient rehabilitation facilities, skilled nursing facilities (SNFs) and home health or residential agencies.
-Partners Population Health post-acute care programs are focused on leveraging Skilled Nursing Facilities (SNFs).
+Population Health post-acute care programs are focused on leveraging Skilled Nursing Facilities (SNFs).
 Skilled Nursing Facilities provide short-term care for patients recovering from an illness or injury who require skilled nursing and/or skilled rehabilitation services.
 Once patients are medically stable, no longer need to be in the hospital, and meet admission criteria, they may transition to a SNF to continue their recovery under continued professional care.
-A typical stay at the SNF is approximately 1-2 weeks.
 There are a wide range of rehabilitation and medical services offered at SNFs that are tailored to meet each patient’s needs.

 Skilled Nursing Facilities also provide long-term care for patients who require 24-hour care in a residential setting.
 This care is considered non-skilled or custodial, and Medicare does not cover this type of care.
 The SNF and the patient’s care team can assist in investigating options for this type of care.